-Conversations about substance abuse tend to focus on adolescents and young adults.
-It's no secret that the rates of drug abuse and substance dependence are highest among people between the ages of 18-25.
-Due to this fact, the scope of substance abuse in older adults, and the detrimental effects it has, are often overlooked and go unspoken about.
-To understand the roots of this growing issue and how it can be prevented, take a look at how older adults are affected differently by substance use disorder (SUD) and how it can be alleviated and treated.
+Conversations about drug abuse and addiction tend to center around teenagers and young adults.
+After all, it's no secret that the rates of substance dependence are highest among people between the ages of 18 and 25.
+Perhaps this is why the scope of substance abuse in older adults, and its devastating effects, are often overlooked or go unspoken.
+Bethesda Gardens Loveland wants our residents and their families to be aware of the dangers of substance abuse.
+To understand the origins of this issue and how it can be prevented, here's a closer look at how older adults are affected differently by substance use disorder (SUD) and how it can be alleviated and treated.

 Dementia affects more than 55 million people around the globe, according to the World Health Organization.
 The number of people living with dementia is expected to continue rising as populations age and life expectancy improves.
 If you're experiencing symptoms or have a loved one at Bethesda Gardens Loveland who has dementia, you may be anxious to know how scientists are working to diagnose, prevent and treat this devastating condition.
 Keep reading to find out what researchers are learning about dementia and whether there's a cure on the horizon.